pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/Overview/Object_Management_Using_kubectl/Declarative_Management_of_Kubernetes_Objects_Using_Configuration_Files.md

 	* `patchMergeKey` is defined for each field in the K8s source code `types.go`.
 	* When merging a list of maps, the field specified as `patchMergeKey` for a given element is used like a map key for that element.
 #### Merge a list of primitive elements
+* As of K8s 1.5, merging lists of primitive elements is not supported.
 # Default field values
 * The API server sets certain fields to default values in the live configuration if they are not specified when the object is created.
 * In a patch request, defaulted fields are not re-defaulted unless they are explicitly cleared as part of a patch request.